 In the last decades, Adobe Photoshop has positioned itself as one of the most important tools in the management of pixel-based images.
 With Photoshop, not only do we have at our disposal a wide range of tools for editing, transforming, and enhancing images, but you can also access a wide range of customized tools that provide the best results regardless of which industry you work in.

-For instance, our sector: textile design and printing.
+For instance, our sector: is textile design and printing.
 With the power of Photoshop and the external add-ons, we have in our hands the perfect tool to make our work faster and more efficient.

 But do not forget that the job of a textile designer is not over when the design is finished, there are different processes that are necessary and we must ensure their success.
-One of the most important processes is that of Color Management.
+One of the most important processes is Color Management.

 Color management in textile design and printing